Ayms/node-Tor/README.md

 * 5 GET on 5 circuits : GET1 1 (1-13), GET2 2 (14-26), GET3 3 (27-39),GET4 4 (40-52),GET5 5 (53-65)

-* If the size of the file is less than 65 blocks, the ORDBs close the requests.
+* If the size of the file is less than 65 blocks, the ORDBs close the useless requests.

 * The ORDB receives the request: